Corralito: Role of banks

-The end of the corralito and the beginning of corralón
+Transition to corralón

-After Eduardo Duhalde assumed the presidency, US denominated debt and deposits were forcibly exchanged for argentine pesos at 1.4 pesos per dollar for deposits and 1.0 for debt.
+After Eduardo Duhalde assumed the presidency, US denominated debt and deposits were forcibly exchanged for Argentine pesos at 1.4 pesos per dollar for deposits and 1.0 for debt.
 The exchange rate spiked to 4 ARS/USD.
-The corralito was renamed corralón as people could not longer withdraw $250 dollars per week not because of a new limit but because they no longer had any dollars.
+The corralito was renamed corralón as people could not longer withdraw $250 per week not because of a new limit but because they no longer had any dollars.
 Protests increased and banks were closed for months.

 It is also believed that in the end the corralito ended up being good business for some international banks since they negotiated with the Argentine government to receive compensation bonds for the "missing" money, which in a large proportion had never really left their banks, only moved from one branch to another.

 Most banks stayed in the country during the crisis, withstanding a severe damage to their reputation as well as (in certain cases) physical attacks.
 Others fled as soon as problems arose (for example, Scotiabank's Argentine branch, Scotiabank Quilmes).